ai-lead-hub/ark_prototype/docs/USER_GUIDE.md

 ### Step 3: Generate Your First Asset!

-1.  **Select a Model** - Choose from the dropdown (start with "kling-2.5-pro" for videos or "flux-kontext-pro" for images).
+1.  **Select a Model** - Choose from the dropdown (start with "kling-2.5-pro" for videos or "flux-2-pro" for images).
 2.  **Upload a Start Frame** (for videos) - Drag and drop an image or click "Browse".
 3.  **Write a Prompt** - Describe what you want to create (e.g., "a cat playing piano in a jazz club").
 4.  **Click Generate** - Wait for the magic to happen! ✨